ibm-cloud-docs/direct-link/edit-link-speed-connect.md

 # How to edit the Link Speed for an IBM Cloud Direct Link Exchange connection

-You can edit your connection's Link Speed on either side of the connection, starting from the IBM Cloud side or the Provider's Edge server.
+You can edit your connection's Link Speed on either side of the connection, starting from the {{site.data.keyword.cloud}} side or the Provider's edge server.
 You are allowed to change the link speed only once per month.

 ## Step 1: